mylesmmurphy/gr-homework/README.md

 ## Notes

-1. After getting a count for each database, we have less than 100k records in each database that need to be analyzed.
-Because the records are not huge, and there are not too many, we are able to load them all at once into the program and store / analyze them in-memory.
+1. After getting a count for each database, I found we have less than 100k records in each database.
+Because the size and number of records is no huge, we are able to load them all at once into the program and store / analyze them in-memory.
 If there were a lot more records, we most likely would have needed to batch our comparisons.
-This would have likely looked like a limit and offset used to query the old DB, and then used `where in` to find the records from that batch in the new DB.
+This would have likely looked like a limit and offset used to query the old DB, and then used `where in` to find the records from that batch in the new DB, and then append those to some append.
 2. Assumption made that we are only checking for shared columns, since the new DB has a new column named `favorite_flavor`.
+3. Program execution time is about ~1 second, and uses around 125mb of memory.